 Each year consumers dispose of billions of batteries, all containing toxic or corrosive materials.
 With an increase in portable power, more and more batteries are ending up in landfills and polluting our land.
 By taking simple steps in reducing our battery usage, as well as proper recycling techniques, we can prevent these volatile chemicals from polluting our natural resources.

 Dead battery?
 Not exactly!

-Batteries are made with toxic elements including; cadmium, lead, mercury, nickel, lithium and electrolytes.
-When the lifecycle of the battery depletes the majority of consumers throw them away – but at what detriment to our planet?
+Batteries are made with toxic elements; including cadmium, lead, mercury, nickel, lithium and electrolytes.
+When the life cycle of the battery is depleted, the majority of consumers throw them away – but at what detriment to our planet?
 As batteries corrode, toxic chemicals are leached into the soil and water system.
-The lithium inside of batteries, has a volatile reaction when exposed – causing it to ignite and emit hazardous chemicals into the air that can burn underground for years.
+The lithium inside of batteries has a volatile reaction when exposed, causing it to ignite and emit hazardous chemicals into the air that can burn underground for years.
 Here are some additional facts on battery waste.

 Facts About Battery Waste:

-- Each year Americans throw away more than 3 billion batteries, totalling 180,000 tons of hazardous waste.
+- Each year, Americans throw away more than 3 billion batteries, totaling 180,000 tons of hazardous waste.

 - The average American household buys as many as 90 alkaline batteries annually.

-- 86,000 tons come from single use alkaline batteries.
+- 86,000 tons of hazardous waste comes from single use alkaline batteries.

 - AA, C and D batteries make up 20% of all household hazardous waste.

 - Approximately 160 million cell phones batteries are thrown away every year.

 How can I make an impact?